-In a casserole, heat clarified butter and brown the meat well on all sides, but not over too high a heat!
+Heat clarified butter in a casserole and brown the meat well on all sides, but not over too high a heat!
 It should look golden brown.
-While you're at it, salt and pepper it vigorously.
+While doing this, salt and pepper vigorously.
 In the meantime, finely chop the shallot.
 Wash the mushrooms several times, rub between your hands and squeeze well.
 Remove the meat and preheat the oven to 175°.
 Drain the excess fat from the pot, sauté the shallot cubes in the butter, add the morels and sauté for a short time.
 Deglaze with white wine, put the meat back into the pot, add cream and season again.
 Put it into the oven, after a good hour it should be cooked.
 If the backs, which get dry easily, only braise for half the time, they are guaranteed to stay juicy.
 Season the sauce again, add mustard and port.
 Sprinkle chopped parsley over meat and sauce, serve with ribbon noodles and a light red.

 Rhubarb with yoghurt mousse